-Florida has a high property crime rate compared to other states in the country.
-Throughout the state, these crimes are tried aggressively by prosecutors, resulting in serious consequences for accused offenders.
+While an arrest for theft is common in Florida, it is actually just one of several kinds of property crimes.
 What many individuals don’t know is that property crimes, depending on the type of crime and value of the property involved, can be considered either a misdemeanor or felony offense.
-The following are some of the more common types of property crimes:

 - Petit (or petty) theft